 Non-Aero Revenue from concession fees or transaction activity (Parking, Rental Car, Ground Transportation, Airport Dining & Retail, Clubs & Lounges, and In-flight Kitchens) has been deeply impacted by the decline in passenger volume due to this pandemic.
-The business recovery path for these lines of business have varied significantly during 2021 and are expected to recover at different rates in the 2022 Budget.
+The business recovery path for these lines of business have varied significantly during 2021 and are expected to recover at different rates in the 2022 Budget, as described below.

-- Parking strong customer preference for close-in self-parking during pandemic is expected to continue in 2022 as the preferred transportation option for the traveling public. - Rental Cars rental prices rose dramatically in 2021 due to limited rental vehicle fleet inventory.
-The 2022 Budget assumes rental car operators will gradually restore fleet size to more closely align with passenger demand and rental prices will return to pre-pandemic historical trend levels over the course of the coming year.
+- Parking strong customer preference for close-in self-parking during the pandemic is expected to continue into 2022 as the preferred transportation option for the traveling public - Rental Cars rental prices rose dramatically in 2021 due to limited rental vehicle fleet inventory.
+The 2022 Budget assumes rental car operators will gradually restore fleet size to more closely align with passenger demand.
+Car rental rates are expected to return to more normal (pre-pandemic) levels over the course of the coming year - Ground Transportation customer transportation preference shifted away from shared ride transportation options during the pandemic and has been slower to recover than other Non-

-- Ground Transportation customer preference shifted away from shared ride transportation options during the pandemic and has been slower to recover than other Non-Aero lines of business.
-The 2022 Budget assumes this line of business will continue to recover at a slightly slower rate than the return of enplanement levels. - Airport Dining & Retail operations were drastically impacted by the pandemic in 2020 and early 2021, both by the decline in passenger volumes and by government mandated operating restrictions including unit closures, in-person dining restrictions, and restrictions on the sale of alcohol.
+- Aeronautical lines of business.
+The 2022 Budget assumes Ground Transportation will continue to recover at a slightly slower rate than the return of enplanement levels - Airport Dining & Retail operations were drastically impacted by the pandemic in 2020 and early 2021, both by the decline in passenger volumes and by government mandated operating restrictions including unit closures, in-person dining restrictions, and restrictions on the sale of alcohol.
 Business recovery during 2021 continues to be challenged by labor shortages.
-The 2022 Budget assumes this line of business will recover at a slightly slower rate than the return of enplanement levels due to continued labor shortages. - Clubs & Lounges operations were drastically impacted by the pandemic in 2020, with closures of both Port-owned lounges shortly after the initial pandemic impact in March 2020.
-One of the two lounges remained closed through mid-year 2021.
-Both Port-owned lounges are currently open and operating, with business activity growing steadily with the return of domestic passenger volumes.
-Full recovery to pre-pandemic levels is not expected to occur until 2023/2024, due to the slower return of international passenger volumes. - Commercial Properties and other non-aero lines of business with revenue from real estate leases structured on a specified rate per sq. ft. for space rent have been relatively unaffected by the COVID-19 decline in enplanements.
-This stable revenue source has partially offset deeper revenue declines from the concession fee revenue sources.
+The 2022 Budget assumes Airport Dining & Retail businesses will recover at a slightly slower rate than the return of enplanement levels due to continued labor shortages - Clubs & Lounges operations were drastically impacted by the pandemic in 2020, with closures of both Port-owned lounges shortly after the initial pandemic impact in March 2020.
+One of the two Port-owned lounges remained closed through mid-year 2021.
+Both Port-owned lounges are currently open and are expected to remain open for the full year in the 2022 Budget.
+Business activity growth is primarily driven by strong recovery in domestic passenger volumes.
+Full recovery to pre-pandemic activity in the Port-owned lounges is not expected to occur until 2023/2024, due to the slower return of international passenger volumes - Commercial Properties and other Non-Aeronautical lines of business with revenue primarily from real estate leases structured as space rent on a specified rate per sq. ft. basis have been relatively unaffected by the COVID-19 decline in enplanements.
+This stable revenue source has partially offset deeper revenue declines from the concession fee revenue source lines of business

-Non-Aero Operating Expense
+Non-Aeronautical Operating Expense

-• Non-Aeronautical share of operating expenses are relatively flat compared to the 2020 Budget, with a decrease of \$1M (-0.8%).
-This reflects the strategic increase of operating expenses to align with returning passenger volumes.
+The Non-Aeronautical share of 2022 Budget operating expenses are relatively flat compared to the 2020 Budget, with a decrease of \$1.4M (-1.1%), due to the strategic restoration of operating expenses closely aligned with returning passenger volumes.